siam1234-Brand/Statistical-Analysis-Poster/README.md

 Poster

-For a visual representation of this study, please refer to the Poster PDF .
+For a visual representation of this study, please refer to the [Poster report](./Poster.pdf).